TRDDC-TUM/wcet-benchmarks/README.md

 Please take note of the following pitfalls:
  * for newer cbmc (>=5.6), the flag `--trace` must be given to yield the counterexample
  * the flags `--slice-formula` must not be given to cbmc, since otherwise the counterexample is lacking critical values needed for path reconstruction
  * counterexamples look different, depending on the solver backend.
 We recommend using minisat or mathsat, since we did not implement a complete parser for every backend.
-If you have a trace with an unsupported data item, the following message could be shown:
+If you have a trace with an unsupported data item, the following message could be shown (please select a different solver backend):
 ```
 INTERNAL ERROR during injection.
 Cannot parse RHS: None
 ```
-Please choose a different solver backend.
  * if the reconstruction fails with message "INTERNAL ERROR: the execution differs from the counterexample", then either the source code was changed since the WCET was computed, or the above conditions have been violated.
 Otherwise, please file a bug report.
  * a successful replay should end an output message similar to the following one:
 ```